esling/esling.github.io/_pages/atiam-ml-7-bayesian-inference.md

 \end{equation}
 $$

-This is our *estimator* for $p$.
+This is our *estimator* for $$p$$.
 To check if this estimator is biased, we compute its expectation:

 $$
 \begin{equation}